ssinica/jekyll-now/_posts/2018-04-03-blog-is-moved-to-jekyll-and-new-agenda.md

 Previously I generated blog using static blog generator I wrote myself.

 I am still thinking where to wtite blog posts.
 Right now I am using [prose.io](https://prose.io).
 Seems OK, but grammarly does not work :(

+And I still have to migrate my old blog posts.
+Should be easy as they are written in Markdown.

+# Final thoughts

+OK, too much words already.
+It is time to go to the gym.
+See you next time!